jwestrenen3/LearningToControlClass/class07/StochasticOptimalControl_Overview.md

 The choice of method depends on the system's linearity, noise characteristics, uncertainty magnitude, and performance versus safety requirements.
 There is no single stochastic control method that is universally optimal; the system context and design priorities must guide the selection.

 In this chapter, we will examine four major areas.
 First, LQG control is introduced to illustrate optimal control for linear systems under Gaussian noise and the separation between estimation and control.
 Second, Kalman filtering is described as a recursive technique for estimating system states from noisy measurements.
 Third, robust control methods are discussed, contrasting stochastic and worst-case approaches, and introducing H-infinity methods for handling uncertainties and disturbances.
 Finally, Unscented Optimal Control and iLQG are presented, showing how sigma-point propagation and iterative trajectory optimization allow SOC methods to handle nonlinear stochastic systems effectively.

-This narrative provides the foundation for understanding stochastic optimal control, highlighting the importance of explicitly handling uncertainty and the trade-offs between performance and robustness in practical systems.
-""")